-AdaptedMind - A WTE parent suggested this resource because she has found it very useful with her daughter.
-It provides video explanations and helpful tools to practice.
+AdaptedMind - This website provides video explanations and helpful tools to practice.
 There is a free trial (30 days) you can try to determine if the monthly fee is worth paying.

 Greg Tang Math - Play Break Apart and other games to build a deeper understanding of mathematical concepts.

 A great way to kill two birds with one stone is to select children's literature with a mathematical theme.
 There are so many from which to choose these days!